asaadoov/thank-you-action/README.md

 # Thank You GIF - Github Action

-> This repository for the Thank you note Action [![Build Status](https://github.com/probot/example-github-action/workflows/Test/badge.svg)](https://github.com/asaadoov/thank-you-action/actions)
+> This repository for the Thank you note Action and uses semanti [![Build Status](https://github.com/probot/example-github-action/workflows/Test/badge.svg)](https://github.com/asaadoov/thank-you-action/actions)

 A Github action to comment on a created pull request, with a thanking note and a GIF.